20 Week Marathon Training Plan + Free Printable Schedule (Beginner Friendly)

 Here is an entire guide on run/walking!

-How to eat while training for a marathon
+Marathon Nutrition: How to eat while training with this plan

 The last thing I want to mention is how to eat while using this 20 week marathon training plan!